nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 The third reaction you should have in case of a failing build is simply to start a new build.
 Within a containerized deployment, issues with pulling packages from remote sources may make it time-out.
 Starting a new build, will make the remote pull attempt again and possibly a successful build.

 Finally, you can contact Nuxeo via email for more questions.

-## Run nuxeoctl Command

-Within the nuxeo pod’s console you can access to the `nuxeoctl` command.